juliema/label_reconciliations/README.md

 ### Free Text Reconciliations:

 These are values from a text box control.
-Here we also chose the most commonly selected answer but in this case what that is is more complicated.
+Here we also chose the most commonly selected answer but in this case what that is more complicated.
 The algorithm:

 1. We space normalize the string.
 That is, we remove leading and trailing white space and compress all internal white space into single spaces.
 For example, "M.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Smith&nbsp;&nbsp;&nbsp;&nbsp;" becomes "M. Smith".
 Now we look for the most common of these values.
 In the event that there is a tie we choose the longest string.